palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 multiple types - each ``column()`` call must contain unique column names and short names.

+Also, you may explicitly identify the name of this column to be safe or unsafe for logging.
+We don't currently support having different safety levels for the column name and the short name.
+(If this is not specified it defaults to unsafe, or safe if ``namedComponentsSafeByDefault()`` was specified for this table.)

-If instead you don't need the a row to have multiple columns and all table information can be encapsulted in the row components, then the section can instead be specified with ``noColumns()``, which defines the table to contain a single column "exists" with short name "e" and value type VAR\_LONG (always zero).
+If instead you don't need a row to have multiple columns and all table information can be encapsulated in the row components, then the section can instead be specified with ``noColumns()``, which defines the table to contain a single column "exists" with short name "e" and value type VAR\_LONG (always zero).